-Furthermore, assessing and mitigating risks at the conception stage will generate efficiencies, including assisting businesses in their data-minimization efforts, which can lead to reduced data-storage costs.53 Assessing and mitigating risks as part of a risk assessment will also help businesses to ensure that they align their personal-information processing practices with consumer expectations, which can have reputational benefits for businesses, increase consumer trust, and increase other businesses' willingness to transact with the business.
+data-storage costs.
+Assessing and mitigating risks as part of a risk assessment will also help businesses to ensure that they align their personal-information processing practices with consumer expectations, which can have reputational benefits for businesses, increase consumer trust, and increase other businesses' willingness to transact with the business.

 All of these efficiency gains will enable businesses to reallocate resources to other aspects of their operations, including innovation and improvements of their existing products and services.
 In addition, businesses' investments in privacy protections yield other benefits.
-A recent survey of thousands of security professionals from across the globe found that 97% of them reported that their organizations' privacy investments were yielding benefits beyond compliance, such as "greater agility and innovation, gaining a competitive advantage, [and] achieving operational efficiency"; and 75% of them reported two or more such benefits.54 Media and research supports that privacy investment and privacy maturity have become important competitive advantages.55 In addition, businesses' investments in privacy correlate with reductions in sales delays due to customers' data privacy concerns.56 Reducing sales delays in turn reduces corresponding negative impacts such as deferred revenue and missed revenue targets, impacts to compensation, funding decisions, and investor relations.57
+A recent survey of thousands of security professionals from across the globe found that 97% of them reported that their organizations' privacy investments were yielding benefits beyond compliance, such as "greater agility and innovation, gaining a competitive advantage, [and] achieving operational efficiency"; and 75% of them reported two or more such benefits.
+Media and research supports that privacy investment and privacy maturity have become important competitive advantages.
+In addition, businesses' investments in privacy correlate with reductions in sales delays due to customers' data privacy concerns.
+Reducing sales delays in turn reduces corresponding negative impacts such as deferred revenue and missed revenue targets, impacts to compensation, funding decisions, and investor relations.

 The proposed regulations also take into consideration privacy laws in other jurisdictions and implement compliance with the CCPA in such a way that it would not contravene a business's compliance with other privacy laws, such as the General Data Protection Regulation (GDPR) in Europe and state consumer privacy laws.
 In doing so, the proposed regulations simplify compliance for businesses operating across jurisdictions and avoid unnecessary confusion for consumers who may not understand which laws apply to them.
-Complying with the proposed
+Complying with the proposed regulations may also give businesses that operate across jurisdictions a competitive advantage in terms of attracting and retaining a larger customer base.